Struckdown/Struckdown.github.io/index.md

 [Read more and download the game here](OneShot)

 ### Outdoors Club Database
-In Fall 2018, I worked with the University of Alberta Outdoors Club to digitalize their database, bringing it into the modern age.
+In Fall 2018, I worked with the University of Alberta Outdoors Club to create a rental application to reduce the waste of paper and help simplify the Outdoor Club's workflow.

 [Read more](OutdoorsClub)

 ### Research Assistant - Information Extraction
-In Summer 2018, I worked under Professor Davood Rafiei to extract facts and information from article-based corpea.
+In Summer 2018, I worked under [Dr. Davood Rafiei](https://webdocs.cs.ualberta.ca/~drafiei/) to extract facts and information from article-based corpea.

 [Read more](InformationExtraction)